gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 This may be stretching the metaphor but I like to think of React components as being in a “call tree” rather than just a “call stack”.
 When we go “out” of the `Article` component, its React “call tree” frame doesn’t get destroyed.
 We need to keep the local state and references to the host instances [somewhere](https://medium.com/react-in-depth/the-how-and-why-on-reacts-usage-of-linked-list-in-fiber-67f1014d0eb7).

-These “call tree” frames *are* be destroyed along with their local state and host instances, but only when the [reconciliation](#reconciliation) rules say it’s necessary.
+These “call tree” frames *are* destroyed along with their local state and host instances, but only when the [reconciliation](#reconciliation) rules say it’s necessary.
 If you ever read React source, you might have seen these frames being referred to as [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)).

 Fibers are where the local state actually lives.
 When state is updated, React marks the Fibers below as needing reconciliation, and calls those components.